Male Infertility

 Symptoms

-Inability to have a child after one year of trying to conceive.
+The symptom is not being able to cause pregnancy after one year of trying to with:

 Diagnosis

-During the first visit, you and your partner will both be evaluated.
-You will be asked about your symptoms, medical history, and work history.
-Your doctor will look for potential exposure to certain chemicals.
-Your doctor will also look for physical problems that might cause infertility.
+The doctor will evaluate the person and his partner.
+They will be asked about sex, symptoms, past health, and work history.
+The doctor will look for exposure to certain chemicals.
+The doctor will also look for physical problems that might cause infertility.

-Images may be taken of your bodily structures.
+Images may be taken to look for problems in the male organs.
 This can be done with:

 • Ultrasound